 - The adequacy and fairness of education funding are largely a result of legislative policy choices: Good school finance policy can improve student outcomes, whereas bad policy can hinder those outcomes.

 In addition to an annual report presenting findings from key indicators from the state database and individual profiles summarizing each state’s finance system, we also publish regular research briefs and data visualizations examining different measures in the system.
 It is our hope and intention that our data, and analyses based on these data, will help to improve school finance debates and policymaking in the U.S.

-This project has been supported in the past by a grant from the W.T.
+This project has been supported in the past by grants from the W.T.
 Grant Foundation and the Bill & Melinda Gates Foundation.